syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Navigation.md

 The various keyboard shortcuts available within the Schedule control are as follows,

-Table 1 : List of keys and its usage
+List of keys and its usage

 <table>
 <tr>